-Linear equations or perhaps functions are several of the more basic ones studied in basic mathematics and algebra.
+Linear equations or functions are some of the more basic things studied in mathematics and algebra.
 The import of these functions is actually they model many real-world phenomena and a key part of them, the slope, is actually a springboard concept for the world of the calculus.
 That is right: the fundamental idea of rise over slope, or run, within these equations, leads to all sorts of interesting mathematics.

 The simplicity and utility of this particular form make it special in its own way.
-The thing is when a linear equation is actually written in this specific form, not only do we have all of the info about the line that we need, but also, we are able to accurately and quickly sketch the graph.
-Slope-intercept form, as the title implies, gives us the slope, and inclination, of the line, and the y intercept, or perhaps point at which the graph crosses the y-axis.
+The thing is when a linear equation is actually written in this specific form, not only do we have all of the info about the line that we need, but also, we can accurately and quickly sketch the graph.
+Slope-intercept form, as the title implies, gives us the slope, and inclination, of the line, and the y-intercept, or the point at which the graph crosses the y-axis.

 For instance, in the equation y = 2x five, we immediately see that the slope, m, is actually two, and the y-intercept is actually five.
 What this means graphically is that the line rises two units for every one unit that it runs; this info comes from the slope of two, which may be written as 2/1.
 From the y-intercept of five, we have a kick-off point on the graph.
 We locate the y-intercept at (0,5) on the Cartesian coordinate plane, or perhaps graph.
 Since 2 points determine a line, we go from (0,5) up two units and then to the right one unit.
 Hence we have the line of ours.
 In order to make our line somewhat longer so that we are able to draw the picture of its more easily, we may want to go on from the next point and go two more units up and one unit over.
 We are able to do this as many times as necessary to develop the image of the line of ours.